 Josah looked down at Ena and said, “That’s a common tradition.
 You would know that if you ever left Bon Abbi.”

 “Michael John Mayweather!
 It’s me!
-I’ve known you most of my life.
-You may fool everyone else but not me!”
+I’ve known you for most of my life.
+You may fool everyone else, but not me!”

 Josah straightened his stance in defiance to her question.
 “How could I?
 I was never here.”

 “You asked me to marry you.
 We were only ten years old,” Evelyn told him, wiping another tear that escaped her control.
 “Even when we all thought you died, I-I…”

 Josah closed his eyes.
 “You what?” he asked.

 Evelyn shook her head.
 “It doesn’t matter.
 You’re not Michael.
 He would never be this cruel.”